New Students Guide

 Chair: Professor Carol Donelan

-Cinema & Media Studies at Carleton is devoted to the interdisciplinary study of moving images, still images and sound.
-The curriculum features a wide range of course offerings in film studies, sound studies, digital video and audio production, and digital photography.
+Cinema & Media Studies at Carleton is devoted to the interdisciplinary study and production of moving images, still images and sound.
+The curriculum features a wide range of course offerings in film studies, visual studies, sound studies, digital video and audio production, and digital photography.

 Can I major in it?
 Yes, indeed, you can major in CAMS at Carleton.